-The garments are now made by one young lady in South London, meaning there is a beautiful relationship between India and England.
-A working collaboration, to keep the slow, thoughtful Khadi spirit alive, in a fast paced, modern world.
+All the garments are designed by Emily, then pattern cut and made in England, between Cornwall and London ; meaning there is a beautiful relationship between India and England.
+A working collaboration to keep the slow, thoughtful, Khadi spirit alive, in a fast paced, modern world.

-All pieces are made to order to ensure minimal wastage.
+All pieces are bespoke made to your size and colour choice.
 Offcuts are kept and sold by request.
 Please get in touch if you are interested in obtaining.

 Photography by Balamurgan Valliyammai